mahesh-kmurthy/combined-app/README.md

 - **S&P 500 Benchmarking:** Simulates your exact trading history against the S&P 500 (VOO) to show if you are outperforming the market.
 - **Fundamental Analysis:** Deep dive into 5 years of financials, automatically extracting Income Statements, Balance Sheets, and Cash Flows.
 - **Valuation Models:** Real-time P/E Forecasting and Discounted Cash Flow (DCF) intrinsic value modeling.
-- **Excel Export:** Download all financial data directly into an Excel file or upload your own custom spreadsheet template for the backend to inject data into.
+- **Excel Export:** Download all financial data directly into an Excel file.